-By deriving vertical profiles of divergence from sondes dropped along circular flight paths of 200 km diameter, Bony and Stevens (2019) showed that wave-like structures with vertical wavelengths of several kilometers, autocorrelations of multiple hours, and amplitudes of the order of $2 \times 10^{-5} \, \text{s}^{-1}$ dominated the divergence structure in the free troposphere over the tropical Atlantic.
-Stephan et al. (2020) confirmed such features in soundings from the 2006 Tropical Warm Pool-International Cloud Experiment (TWP-ICE; May et al., 2008), which took place near Darwin, Australia.
-Furthermore, they tested if the characteristics of divergence variability might be consistent with the gravity wave dispersion relation, and concluded that gravity waves may serve to explain the temporal, vertical, and horizontal variability observed in area-averaged horizontal divergence.
+By deriving vertical profiles of divergence from sondes dropped along circular flight paths of 200 km diameter, Bony and Stevens (2019) showed that wave-like structures with vertical wavelengths of several kilometers, autocorre-10 lations of multiple hours, and amplitudes on the order of 2×10^{-5} s-1 dominated the divergence structure in the free troposphere over the tropical Atlantic.
+Stephan et al. (2020) confirmed such features in soundings from the 2006 Tropical Warm Pool-International Cloud Experiment (TWP-ICE; 15 May et al., 2008), which took place near Darwin, Australia.
+Furthermore, they tested if the characteristics of divergence variability might be consistent with the gravity wave dispersion relation and concluded that gravity waves may serve to explain the temporal, vertical, and horizontal variability ob-20 served in area-averaged horizontal divergence.
 Their study, however, is limited in two ways.
-First, they only diagnosed the average properties of gravity waves passing the domain, but not how variable the wave characteristics were.
-And secondly, the TWP-ICE campaign, as well as the circle flights of Bony and Stevens (2019), used constant-sized areas with a diameter of about 200 km, and thus could not be used to quantify the dependence of divergence characteristics on area size.
+First, they only diagnosed the average properties of gravity waves passing the domain, not how variable the wave characteristics were.
+Second, the TWP-ICE campaign, as well as the circle flights of Bony and 25 Stevens (2019), used constant-sized areas with a diameter of about 200 km and thus could not be used to quantify the dependence of divergence characteristics on area size.

-In this study we analyze the extensive radiosounding network (Stephan et al., 2021) of the EUREC4A campaign (Stevens et al., 2021).
-A network composed of a station at Barbados, four ships and two aircraft collected more than 2700 vertical profiles of winds, temperature and relative humidity over the course of 33 days.
+In this study we analyze the extensive radiosounding network (Stephan et al., 2021) of the Elucidating the Role of Clouds-Circulation Coupling in Climate (EUREC4A) campaign (Stevens et al., 2021).
+A network composed of a station at Barbados, four ships, and two aircraft collected more than 2700 vertical profiles of winds, temperature, and relative humidity over the course of 33 d.
 Since the ships were moving, this network sampled area-averaged divergence over different-sized regions.
-We derive area-averaged divergence using a three-dimensional variational analysis (described in Section 2.2).
-Independently of this, we diagnose the properties of gravity waves by applying a hodograph analysis to the horizontal winds measured by radiosondes (described in Section 2.3).
+We derive area-averaged divergence using a three-dimensional variational analysis (described in Sect.
+2.2).
+Independently of this, we diagnose the properties of gravity waves by applying a hodograph analysis to the horizontal winds measured by radiosondes (described in Sect.
+2.3).

 One aim of the present study is to interpret the properties of mesoscale divergence variability in the context of the tropospheric background wave spectrum, which we diagnose from the ERA5 reanalysis (Hersbach et al., 2020) and a global 2.5 km horizontal-resolution simulation initialized on the starting date of the campaign.
-It is well-known that the global kinetic energy spectrum follows a k^{-3} power law at synoptic scales of 1000-4000 km (e.g., Boer and Shepherd, 1983), which is related to slow balanced dynamics, and a $k^{-5/3}$ power law at mesoscales (e.g., Nastrom and Gage, 1985), which is mostly associated with fast unbalanced dynamics and divergence.
+It is well known that the global kinetic energy spectrum follows a k^{-3} power law at synoptic scales of $1000-4000 \,\mathrm{km}$ (e.g., Boer and Shepherd, 1983), which is related to slow balanced dynamics, and a $k^{-5/3}$ power law at mesoscales (e.g., Nastrom and Gage, 1985), which is mostly associated with fast unbalanced dynamics and divergence.
 Hence, one may expect a link between the spectral characteristics of the global energy spectrum and the characteristics of regional area-averaged divergence.
 A related question is to what extent the tropospheric wave background at given times and locations is saturated versus being dominated by nearly monochromatic waves.
 Several case studies have shown that individual gravity waves can organize convection (e.g., Shige and Satomura, 2001; Stechmann and Majda, 2009; Lane and Zhang, 2011).
 Therefore, a second aim of this study is to extract the properties of individual gravity waves from the soundings to quantify their variability, and to test if there are any direct wave imprints visible in patterns of convection.